-- 1. the election of five directors to the Board of Directors to serve for one year; - 2. the amendment to the Company's certificate of incorporation to increase the number of authorized shares of common stock to 60,000,000 shares from 30,000,000 shares; - 3. the amendment of the Company's 2018 Incentive Compensation Plan increasing the number of shares of common stock reserved for issuance thereunder by 1,000,000 shares; - 4. the ratification of the appointment of Cherry Bekaert LLP as auditors of the Company for 2022; and - 5. the approval, on an advisory (non-binding) basis, of the compensation of the Company's named executive officers.
+- 1. the election of five directors to the Board of Directors to serve for one year; - 2. the amendment to our Certificate of Incorporation to effect a (a) reverse stock split at a ratio not less than 1-for-15 and not greater than 1-for-30, with the exact ratio to be set within that range at the discretion of our Board of Directors without further approval or authorization of our stockholders; - 3. the ratification of the appointment of Cherry Bekaert LLP as auditors of the Company for 2023; and - 4. the approval, on an advisory (non-binding) basis, of the compensation of the Company's named executive officers.